corentinvl/odyschool/README.md

 # odyschool
-An augmented reality school based on personalization and relationships
+An augmented reality campus based on personalization and relationships